-There are 4 angles position by step of 10°.
+There are 4 angles position by step of 10° .

-Note: Push on the backrest canes before operating the levers, this is to release the auto-locked security system.
-(Photo 5).
+Note : Push on the backrest canes before operating the levers, this is to release the auto-locked security system.
+(Photo 5A).

-• Gas strut version 0° to 30° continuously 43 cm (short cane tube) or 51 cm (long cane tube) backrest height.
-(Photo 6).
+• Gas strut version 0° to 30° continuously (photo 6).

 The gas struts provide a help to the attendant to raise the user, always operated with the user seated in the wheelchair.